 5. A reservation system

 Users should be able to book their preferred hotel, airline tickets, or car straight through the app at any time that is convenient for them.
 User personal data, on the other hand, can be automatically retrieved from the user profile.
-You can provide users an exclusive loyalty programme if you form an agreement with some service providers, pushing them to utilize your product services.
+You can provide users an exclusive loyalty programme if you form an agreement with some service providers, pushing them to utilise your product services.

 6. Make a schedule